Keen to keep off the weight and stay health, I often write about my personal journey with food and execrise.

-If you have a bathroom that’s carpeted and you want to start regularly weighing yourself, you will have soon come into the common problem of trying to find a scale that works on carpets.
-Now, although there aren’t that many ‘specialised’ carpet scale models out there.
-They do exist.
-Just a bit harder to find than you might imagine.
+Yes and no. If you have a bathroom that’s carpeted and you want to start regularly weighing yourself, you will soon find that not all scales work on carpets.
+Although there aren’t that many ‘specialised’ carpet scale models out there, they do exist—they're just a bit harder to find than you might imagine.

 What you likely know already though is that you can’t use any old standard bathroom scales on carpets and get an accurate reading.
-Again as you likely know, the carpet is often uneven and therefore can make the scales out of whack and aren’t going to give you consistent results.
-Making you lighter or perhaps even heavier than you actually are.
-Which is going to be frustrating when you are trying to monitor your weight.
+Again as you likely know, the carpet is often uneven and therefore can make the scales out of whack and prevent consistent results, giving readings that are often lighter or perhaps even heavier than you actually are.
+This can be frustrating when you are trying to monitor your weight!

 How to Find a Carpet-Friendly Scale